PLUS OpenVein Finger- and Hand-Vein Toolkit

 Finger- and Hand-Vein Recognition Framework Information

-The PLUS OpenVein Toolkit is a feature extraction and matching/evaluation framework for finger- and hand- vein recognition implemented in MATLAB.
+The PLUS OpenVein Toolkit (current version is: 1.0.2) is a feature extraction and matching/evaluation framework for finger- and hand- vein recognition implemented in MATLAB.
 It was tested on MATLAB 2016 and should work with all version of MATLAB newer or equal to 2016.
 This software is covered under the New BSD license (which can be found here: BSD 3 Clause License).
 In the following the included pre-processing, feature extraction, comparison and evaluation schemes are listed and described, followed by set-up and usage instructions for the whole framework.

 Note: This page will be updated with the most recent information regarding the framework soon.